hasibaasma/hasibaasma/README.md

 ---

-## 🧩 Research Highlights
+## 🧩 Story & Research Vision
-- **PhD in Genetics, Genomics & Bioinformatics**, University at Buffalo (2023)
-  - Applied SCRMshaw, a machine-learning algorithm, for enhancer prediction across **33 insect species**, expanding regulatory genome annotations.
-  - Analyzed **ChIP-seq, FAIRE-seq, ATAC-seq, scATAC-seq** data to study chromatin accessibility and gene regulation.
-  - Presented at **7+ national and international conferences**.
+In 2017, I came to the University at Buffalo from Pakistan as a **Fulbright Foreign Student Fellow**, becoming one of the first Pakistani scholars in bioinformatics at UB.
+As highlighted in the university’s **[Faces & Voices](https://medicine.buffalo.edu/education/graduate/about/our-students.host.html/content/shared/smbs/faces_and_voices/students/hasiba-asma.detail.html)** feature, my doctoral research in the **Halfon Lab** focused on developing and applying **SCRMshaw**, a machine-learning approach for predicting regulatory genomic elements (enhancers) across dozens of insect species.
+This work laid the foundation for my continuing interest in **AI-driven genomics** and large-scale **regulatory genome annotation**.

 ---